 I love the polished look of a finished project, and the pride children feel with their work is worth the time used to create them.
 Plus, as students create projects, they are able to exchange information about the topic while they’re working.
-Those little conversations clarify information for those who need help, and provide time for rereading and reviewing what’s been taught, and the final project works well as a study guide for the unit test.
+Those little conversations clarify information for those who need help.
+It also provides time for rereading and reviewing what’s been taught.
+Additionally, the final project works well as a study guide for the unit test.

 If you haven’t created lapbooks with your students yet, you might check out this video tutorial from Confessions of a Homeschooler.
 Her post is dated 2013, so truly, these things have been around a while.
-Again...there is a reason for that.
+There is a reason for that.
 They are helpful to kids.
 So, check out Erica’s video.

-I loved this idea I saw on Pinterest from First Grade Parade for using unique materials, and although this is more of a book than lapbook, it made me think that you could use paperbags as your “base” for them, The bags can be cut on both ends to store handouts or manipulatives.
+I loved this idea I saw on Pinterest from First Grade Parade for using unique materials.
+Although this is more of a book than lapbook, it made me think that you could use paperbags as your “base” for them.
+The bags can be cut on both ends to store handouts or manipulatives.
 I also love punching a hole on the “doors” to add a tie closure for a polished look.
 I am thinking you could also glue a page sized envelope to the back for storage too.

-For my students, I typically use lapbooks as an alternative to a traditional book report, but their use goes far beyond that.
+For my students, I typically use lapbooks as an alternative to a traditional book report.
+However, their use goes far beyond that.
 I see the greatest application of them in the content areas and even with math.
-There is such a wide variety available now, and with the rigor in the content our students must know in science and social studies, it’s nice to make them and be able to refer back to them later for review as I mentioned previously.
-Below, you will find the Pinterest board I’ve created with helpful blog posts, links to free lapbooks, and some very creative variations.
-I have added a few into my store to go with a few favorite books that extend the theme, and I’ve pinned these to the board as well.
+There is such a wide variety available now.
+With the rigor in science and social studies, it’s nice to create them as part of your unit.
+Then, students refer back to them for review as I mentioned previously.
+Below, you will find the Pinterest board I’ve created.
+It has links to helpful blog posts, links to free lapbooks, and some very creative variations.
+I have added a few into my store to go with a few of my favorite books.
+They extend the themes of the book.
+I’ve pinned these to the board as well.

 - How to Use Hands-on Project to Extend Reading and Writing